padamaranagen/Node.js/buffers/README.md

 encoding - Encoding to use. 'utf8' is the default encoding

-Return Value
+'Return Value
 This method returns number of octets written.
-If there is not enough space in the buffer to fit the entire string, it will write a part of the string.
+If there is not enough space in the buffer to fit the entire string, it will write a part of the string.'
 --
 Example
 var buffer = new Buffer(256);